 This Preventing Radicalisation Policy is part of our commitment to keep our students and community safe.
 Since the Education and Inspections Act 2006 academies, schools and colleges have a duty to promote community cohesion.
 Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.
+The Prevent duty guidance review 2023 explains children and young people continue to make up a significant proportion of Channel cases, and in recent years there have been concerns regarding increased numbers of young people being arrested for terrorism-related offences.
 Schools and Colleges have an important part to play in both educating children and young people about extremism and recognising when students start to become radicalised.
 In March 2015, new statutory duties were placed on academies by the Counter Terrorism and Security Act 2015 which means they must work to prevent children being drawn into extremism.
 Safeguarding children from all risks of harm is an important part of schools safeguarding priorities and protecting them from extremism is one aspect of that.